gatsbyjs/gatsby/docs/docs/environment-variables.md

 Note that we need to distinguish in this discussion between variables which have been defined in special places in order to be used in different deployment environments, and true OS-level environment variables that could be used in, for example, command-line calls.
-We'll call the former "Project Environment Variables" and the latter "OS Environment Variables".
+We'll call the former "Project Env Vars" and the latter "OS Env Vars".
 In both cases we want to be able to access the relavant value of these variable for the environment we're in.